 The piece taken from the middle was referred to as the Dump, with a value of about 15 pence.
 In 1813, both were declared legal currency.
 In 1814, they went into circulation as the first Australian coins.
 In 1829, the Holey dollar ceased to be legal tender because British currency became the official currency of the colonies in 1825.

 Everything changed when prospectors struck gold in Australia.
 At the onset of the Australian gold rush in the 1850s, unofficial gold coins were used.
 A shortage of coins also meant traders' tokens were used as currency.
 The population started to boom and more coins were needed.
-After a request to make them in Adelaide was declined, Aussies were ready for a mint of their own to start circulating coins.
+After a request to make them in Adelaide was declined, Aussies were ready for a mint of their own to start circulating mint silver and gold coins.

 Shortly thereafter, a branch of the Royal Mint was established.
 In 1855, the Royal Mint opened in Sydney.
 By 1872, the now defunct Melbourne branch was established.
 Right before the turn of the century, in 1899, the Perth branch was opened.

 The Royal Mint branches in Australia were focused on refining gold into pure gold bullion, gold bars, and Imperial gold coins.
 The original gold coin design was developed between 1855 and 1870.
 Coins featured “Sydney Mint, Australia, One Sovereign” on one side and Queen Victoria on the other.
 The coin was also issued in a half sovereign version.
 By 1870, coins of British design were minted.

 Aussies used British coins until 1910.
 Then Australian silver coins were introduced, including sixpences, threepences, florins, and schillings.
 The coins featured a portrait of King Edward VII.
 Within a year, the penny and halfpenny were introduced.
 By 1931, gold sovereigns were no longer minted in Australia.
 In 1937 and 1838, a coin representing five schillings was minted.
 This was the pre-decimal period in Australia.
 Old gold coins for sale are very popular amoung investors and they are offered from various countries, including Australia.